makersacademy/airport_challenge/README.md

 Partial or full solution?
 -------------------------
 The code and tests I've written in this repo aim to meet all the user stories (see below), but could probably do with some refactoring.
+Particularly the Rspec.
+I struggled for a logn time this weekend tryng to extract the mocks/doubles out into before blocks, but I couldn't get the it blocks to access these objects, so I reverted back to longhand declaring the mocks/doubles each time they were needed in an it block.

 Next steps / additional features
 --------------------------------
+Currently the takeoff_plane method can only .pop the next plane out of the planes_in_port array.

-If I were to refine this further, I'd try to cover features like adding plane identifiers (rather than just using the object ids).
-This would allow the user to instruct specific planes to take-off.
-Currently the takeoff_plane method can only .pop the next plane out of the planes_on_the_ground array.
+If I were to refine this solution further, I'd try to implement a feature to let the user instruct specific planes to take-off.

 How to use